mohamuhsin/react-notes/README.md

 ### React is based on the following:
 > 1. Components: building blocks for react.<br />
-> 2. React is declarative: we describe how components look like using JSX.
+> 2. React is declarative: we describe how components look like using JSX. declarative means telling react how a component should look like.